• Home

 The Minimalist Evening Routine: How to Reset, Unwind, and Slow Down

 We’ve all seen those hyper-aesthetic, 12-step evening routines on social media that look beautiful but feel like a second full-time job.
-When a wind-down routine requires an hour of rigid, unyielding steps, it stops being relaxing and just becomes another thing on your to-do list.
+When a wind-down routine requires an hour or more, of rigid, unyielding steps, it stops being relaxing and just becomes another thing on your to-do list.

 If you want to build a restorative evening ritual that actually sticks, here is the honest, realistic menu I choose from to reset, unwind, and glow from the inside out.